dkr88/CemuGLCacheBackup/README.md

 The script has been wrapped as an exe using PS2EXE-GUI.

+# Requirements

+- Cemu
+- Cemu hook (recommended)
+- Only tested on Windows 10

 # What it fixes

 Primarily, micro-stutters.
 NVIDIA caches GL shaders in a file on your PC as they are invoked during the course of gameplay in CEMU.
 These are based on the recompiled shader caches that CEMU creates when it loads a game, but crucially NVIDIA does not cache these at the time CEMU loads the game, but rather as they are invoked during gameplay.
 This can result in micro-stutters as new shaders are encountered.
 The problem is, NVIDIA invalidates / deletes these caches on occasion, which means the next time you play the same game the shader might not be cached and thus the stuttering.